hashicorp/consul/website/source/docs/upgrade-specific.html.md

 unknown fields.
 You will need to ensure that your API usage only uses supported fields which are those documented in the example payloads in the API documentation.

-### DNS Output Changes
+### DNS PTR Record Output

-For both of the output changes, care should be take to ensure your applications utilizing Consul DNS can cope with the changes before upgrading.

-#### PTR Record Queries

 Consul will now return the canonical service name in response to PTR queries.
 For OSS users the change is that the datacenter will be present where it was not before.
 For Consul Enterprise users, both the datacenter and the services namespace will be present.

-#### SRV Targets

-Consul Enterprise will now encode the service's namespace into the SRV target field.
+For example, where a PTR record would previously have contained `web.service.consul`, it will now be `web.service.dc1.consul` in OSS or `web.service.ns1.dc1.consul` for Enterprise.

 ## Consul 1.6.0